Visiting Dularcha safely

 Make sure you take a street map as you will need to negotiate your way through urban streets surrounding the park.

-- Never walk alone—if something happens to you someone in your group can go for help.
+- Never walk or ride alone—if something happens to you someone in your group can go for help.

-- Walk to your ability and fitness levels.
+- Walk or ride to your ability and fitness levels.

 - Supervise children at all times.